-Learn how to grow grapes trained on a vertical trellis or on an overhead arbor -- you can decide which method fits into your garden better, but be sure to have the supports in place before you plant the vines.
+Learn how to grow grapes trained on a vertical trellis or on an overhead arbor.
+You can decide which method fits into your garden better, but be sure to have the supports in place before you plant the vines.
 On a vertical trellis, branches from the previous year's growth are selected to grow along the wires of the trellis or fence.
 The buds along the stems will flower and set fruit.
 Just like a fence, the trellis can have two or three levels, and the center stem is left to grow up to the next level.

 If you'd like to see your grapes hanging down from overhead, you can train the vines that way, still shortening the branches and selecting just a few to secure to the metal or wood arbor.

-The technique for how to grow grapes that are the most productive is good pruning practices.
+The technique for how to grow the most productive grapes is good pruning practices.
 Pruning grapes and the training techniques may sound complicated, but they don't need to be.
 Each dormant season, keep a few stems that grew last year, and train them on the wires or trellis.
 You'll probably have to shorten them to fit your space.
 Prune everything else off.
 It's shocking to see how much you will cut off, but your grapes will grow better because of it.
-You'll see buds on the remaining growth: each of those buds will produce several shoots that grow leaves and flowers.
+You'll see buds on the remaining growth; each of those buds will produce several shoots that grow leaves and flowers.

 Vines can overproduce grapes.
 This isn't a case of too much of a good thing, because overproduction leads to poor-quality fruit.
 Avoid this by thinning flower clusters that look misshapen and cutting off fruit clusters that develop poorly.

-Don't jump the gun on harvesting: grapes won't improve in taste after you pick, so sample a grape or two occasionally until they are ripe.
+Don't jump the gun on harvesting; grapes won't improve in taste after you pick, so sample a grape or two occasionally until they are ripe.
 Then get busy picking!